Finding a Top Financial Advisor Firm in Madison, Wisconsin

 SVA Plumb Wealth Management Investment Strategy

-Some firms of this size only offer portfolios that consist of mutual funds and ETFs.
+Some firms of this size only offer portfolios that consist of mutual funds and exchange-traded funds (ETFs).
 That’s not what you’ll find at SVA Plumb Wealth Management.
 The firm states “based on client objectives, the core holdings will be comprised of selected mutual funds, individual securities, ETFs and/or index funds.
 Each portfolio is enhanced with complementary assets to diversify the portfolio risk.”
 Advisors here follow the common sentiment that broad diversification is the best way to combat risk and market volatility.

 Before creating your portfolio, you’ll speak with an advisor about your financial situation, tax concerns, time horizon, risk tolerance and cash-flow needs.
 Based off of your discussions, your advisor will create your investment policy statement, a document that captures your portfolio’s guiding investment strategy.

 This fee-based financial advisor has the highest minimum asset requirement, at $2 million for new accounts.
 Founded in 2014, Isthmus Partners is one of the youngest firms on our top 10.
 Eight investment advisors work for the firm, serving clients across the country out of an office in Madison, Wisconsin.